|Quick Facts: Podiatrists|

 |Doctoral or professional degree|

 Most podiatrists work in offices of podiatry, either on their own or with other podiatrists.
 Some work in group practices with other physicians or specialists.
-Others work in private and public hospitals and outpatient care centers.
+Others work in private and public hospitals, in outpatient care centers, or for the government.

 Podiatrists must earn a Doctor of Podiatric Medicine (DPM) degree and complete a 3-year residency program.
 Every state requires podiatrists to be licensed.